 Study group of the compartments of Pharmacy and Pharmacology, Chemistry and studying protein called α-metilatsil-CoA racemase (AMACR), as a potential target for cancer therapy.
 AMACR protein levels and activity are increased in ~ 10 times in all prostate cancers.
 The decrease in these levels with the use of genetic methods makes cancer cells less aggressive, and their behavior is more like normal cells.

 Until relatively recently, the discovery of molecules that could migrate and inhibit AMACR, was difficult because it was difficult to accurately measure the levels of activity of the protein.
-However, after the development of a simple test for the color change, which can do just that, Bata University team was able to start an analysis of the structure of promising molecules affects the activity of AMACR.
+However, after the development of a simple test for the color change, which can do just that, of Bath University team was able to start an analysis of the structure of promising molecules affects the AMACR activity.

 The team systematically changed the molecules to determine which parts are important for the effectiveness of anti-AMACR.